Solar + Batteries: The Right Thing to Power my Home?

 The last major category of solar + batteries is in the area of ancillary grid services, such as regulating voltage and frequency.
-This is a rather technical way of saying: the solar + batteries can help out the grid.
+This is a rather technical way of saying: solar + batteries can help out the grid.

 While we, as energy consumers, are accustomed to a grid where you turn on a plug, or plug in a computer, and bingo! the device works, behind the scenes, things are much more complicated.
 The utility company and regional grid operators must maintain a delicate balance of electrical inputs into the grid in order to maintain a stable environment.
-Too much power, and you risk fires and damage to end user equipment.
-Too little power, and you risk brownouts and blackouts.
-With energy use fluctuating throughout the day as users activate and deactivate electronics, air conditioners, water heaters, space heaters, plug in electric cars, etc. this is a fine balancing act.
+Too much power and you risk fires and damage to end user equipment.
+Too little power and you risk brownouts and blackouts.
+With energy use fluctuating throughout the day as users activate and deactivate electronics, air conditioners, water heaters, space heaters, plug-in electric cars, etc. this is a fine balancing act.

 Solar + batteries can help all of this.
-In fact, that is one of the principle tenets of a ‘smart’ grid.
+In fact, that is one of the principle tenets of a “smart” grid.
 A smarter grid is able to more intelligently understand what distributed generation assets exist on its network, and then deploy on-demand resources as necessary to supplement baseload and intermittent renewable resources.
-In the mid atlantic states, the regional grid operator, PJM, has already integrated a number of large solar + battery systems which are controlled remotely and provide enhanced grid stability (and a solid revenue stream for their owners).
+In the mid-Atlantic states, the regional grid operator, PJM, has already integrated a number of large solar + battery systems which are controlled remotely and provide enhanced grid stability (and a solid revenue stream for their owners).

-Closer to home, the Boothbay Harbor Pilot Project provides an example of how a hybrid of efficiency, renewable generation, and batteries can cost ratepayers 1/3 of what the utility would otherwise spend on an infrastructure improvement, while significantly reducing the environmental impact of new energy.
+Closer to home, the Boothbay Harbor Pilot Project provides an example of how a mix of efficiency, renewable generation, and batteries can cost ratepayers 1/3 of what the utility would otherwise spend on an infrastructure improvement, while significantly reducing the environmental impact of new energy.

-Distributed grid projects are a fantastic example of what the future holds for us if we are smart enough to embrace it, rather than continuing to hold onto outdated notions that natural gas pipelines or even big hydro from Quebec will save us.
+Distributed grid projects are a fantastic example of what the future holds for us if we are wise enough to embrace it, rather than continuing to hold onto outdated notions that natural gas pipelines or even big hydro from Quebec will save us.